sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 withReuse1000recordDirect     thrpt   20     51,923 ±   0,280  ops/s
 ```

-The bufferized and the direct encoders have the same performance, except for the 1 record processing where the direct encoder is always bad.
+The bufferized and the direct encoders have the same performance, except for the 1 record processing without reuse `withoutReuse1recordDirect` where the direct encoder is losing off with `withoutReuse1record`.

 If we look at the buffered encoder, without reuse, and normalize by records/s, we get: